jedisct1/aes-kw/README.md

 The encrypted key is put into `padded_out`, whose length is `padded_out_len`.

-`padded_out_len` must be at least `aes_kw_MACBYTES` (8 bytes) larger than the input.
-Extra space is needed if the wrapped key size is not a multiple of 8 bytes, but these are virtually nonexistent in the real world.
+`padded_out_len` must be `aes_kw_MACBYTES` (8 bytes) larger than the input.
+Extra space is needed if the wrapped key size is not a multiple of 8 bytes, but this case is virtually nonexistent in the real world.

 The function returns `0` on success, `-1` or error.

-Unwrapping:
+### Unwrapping:

 ```c
 int aes_kw_unwrap(unsigned char *out, size_t out_len, size_t padded_out_len,